 The Little bluestem grass is extremely durable.
 It is resistant to most diseases and pests.
 This native grass thrives in USDA hardiness zones 3 to 10.
 You can grow this native grass in just about any place in the United States.
 The perennial grass can live in a wide range of soil conditions.
 Whether you have fertile ground or hard soil, this native grass can adapt to those areas.
 However, the Little bluestem does need well-draining soil for the best results.

 This native grass is very tolerant of droughts, and it excels in areas with constant sun and dry air.
-If your landscape is experiencing severe dry periods, you might want to grab the watering hose to provide some moisture to this grass.
 When this grass is establishing itself in your landscape, it will need a little more water.
 You should moderately water this grass as it adjusts to your terrain.
 Once it is established, you will only need to stick to a weekly watering schedule.

 As the Little bluestem ages and matures, it will start to curl.
 You may need to cut this grass when it starts to get too long for your space.
 Pruning should be done in the early spring.
 With this schedule, you will not rid your landscape of valuable food and shelter for the local birds.
 You should watch out for the seed pods that can spread throughout your yard.
 When the seeds are dispersed, they can take root in some unwanted spaces.
 During the spring, cut off any rogue shoots from the growing area.
 While you can decrease the spreading seeds before they mature, you should be careful when plucking off seed heads.
 This action may degrade the appearance of the grass.